 As important as it is to understand the why's and how's of progression runs, it's more important to know how to safely and effectively incorporate them into your training.
 I recommend that near the end of your Lydiard-style base phase you first add one progression run into your weekly schedule with ample recovery time leading up to and after the progression run day.
 In other words, don't do a progression run on the day after your long run.
 Once more accustomed to progression running, then you can begin to include more in your weekly schedule based on your experience level, training frequency and training phase.

 One note: just because progression runs are beneficial, this doesn't mean that "all" of your runs should be progressions.
 Progression runs are just one component of a well-balanced training program and can be used to temper any tendencies to start runs too fast.
 They also add some (often much needed) variety to runs, which keeps things fun.
 The number of progression runs that you can tolerate each week is dependent on your experience level and ability to tolerate training.
 If you run three to four times per week, you may only run a progression run every other week - the other days being devoted to other types of training.
-If you run ten to 13 times per week, then you can probably run two to six progression runs per week, mostly DUSA and super fast finish workouts.
-For the most advanced elite athletes, every run except for key workouts can be some form of progression run.
+A pro runner who runs ten to 13 times per week, however, may run two to six progression runs per week, mostly DUSA and super fast finish workouts.
 Like all training, you must start conservatively and see how your body reacts to progression run workouts.
 With this information, you can find the optimum training routine that works for you.

 The next time you are in a relaxed training phase, try incorporating progression runs into your program.
 The workouts not only add variety and make training fun, but significantly boost your fitness without a lengthy recovery.
 Used as part of a smart, overall approach to training that includes building an endurance base, gaining strength through stamina training, adding speed and working on your finishing sprint, progression runs will give your fitness a boost.